Petco: 2010–2020s

 In 2015, Petco acquired Drs.
 Foster and Smith, at the time the largest online retailer of pet supplies in the US.
 The purchase of Drs.
 Foster and Smith gave Petco an entry into the "veterinary prescription medicine" market, while allowing Petco to launch new lines of the brand's pet foods.
 Petco closed all operations of its Drs.
 Foster and Smith subsidiary in early 2019, redirecting the e-commerce site to Petco.com and filling prescriptions via Express Scripts.
 The Drs.
 Foster and Smith brand LiveAquaria.com was sold to Tropical Fish International in August 2020.

 In 2015 Leonard Green & Partners and Texas Pacific Group investigated divesting Petco, and that August, Petco filed for another initial public offering.

 When subsequent merger discussions between Petco and PetSmart stalled over antitrust risks, Petco was acquired by CVC Capital Partners and the Canada Pension Plan Investment Board in a deal worth US$4.6 billion in February 2016, with Petco withdrawing its IPO plans.

 In August 2018, a partnership was signed with Canadian Tire to begin selling Petco's private label brands of pet food and accessories at its 500 Canadian stores, bringing Petco to the Canadian market.
 In November 2018, Petco announced that it would stop selling pet food and treats containing artificial colors, flavors, and preservatives, banning certain artificial ingredients.
 In 2020, Petco ended the sale of shock collars in its stores.

 Petco had yearly revenues of $4.1 billion in 2020, and was the 107th largest private company in the United States.
 The company once again changed its logo and tagline in October 2020.

-2021

 In January 2021, Petco held its third IPO, with the intent of using the proceeds to pay down debt.
 In conjunction with the listing, the company changed its corporate name from Petco Animal Supplies, Inc. to Petco Health and Wellness Company, Inc. That same month, the company began trading again on the NASDAQ under a new symbol, WOOF.
 The IPO raised $864 million, and CVC Capital Partners and Canada Pension Plan Investment Board retained control as majority owners.

 In April 2021, Petco removed 32 traditional rawhide products, to be replaced with products that were "more easily digestible" for dogs.
 Also that month, Petco announced that half of all its products would be "sustainable" by the end of 2025.

+In October 2023, CreditRiskMonitor reported that Petco was nearing a potential Chapter 11 bankruptcy filing.